chloeekk/chloeekk.github.io/posts/what-does-a-google-ads-specialist-do/index.md

 ![](/assets/google-ads-specialist.webp)

 A Google Ads Specialist is a professional who specializes in creating, managing, and optimizing digital advertising campaigns on the Google Ads platform.
 Specialists are responsible for creating effective campaigns that meet the specific needs of their clients.
-They must develop strategies to drive traffic to websites, increase brand awareness, and generate leads and sales.
+They must develop strategies to drive traffic to websites, increase brand awareness, and generate leads and sales—work that increasingly involves [AI-powered tools](https://chloevolution.com/posts/what-is-google-ai-max/) for campaign optimization.

 ## Background
 After graduation, I entered an Internet company responsible for overseas promotion, and after a year, I switched to be an overseas advertising specialist, and since then, I have started my road of Google advertising.
 I have pushed new products, been in charge of high net worth products, experienced the whole account being blocked, and recently started to learn to recruit competent subordinates.
 Although the market situation is not optimistic in these years, from my personal experience, from the perspective of salary and market demand, overseas advertising specialist is still a good career choice.
 I hope this article can provide some reference for those who are interested in the position of Google Ads specialist.